redis/redis-doc/topics/cluster-tutorial.md

 -> Redirected to slot [866] located at 127.0.0.1:7000
 "world"
 ```

+**Note:** if you craeted the cluster using the script your nodes may listen
+to different ports, starting from 30000 by default.

 The redis-cli cluster support is very basic so it always uses the fact that
 Redis Cluster nodes are able to redirect a client to the right node.